elliotlarson/dev-notes/ruby-rubymine-intellij-notes.md

 `ctrl + alt + r`

-Get the fully qualified path for current file, so you can run your tests in terminal:
+Get the fully qualified path for current file, so you can run your tests in terminal (I mapped this to "Copy path"):

 `cmd + ctrl + c`